INTRACOMPANY TRANSFEREE L-1 VISA

 Reach someone from our team of experienced Attorneys and Paralegal staff from anywhere.
 Our team members speak English, Spanish, Russian, and Portuguese.
 If we can’t speak your language, we will find someone who can, and at no cost.

-Excellent Services for your $
+Excellent Services for Your $

 We appreciate that you worked hard for your money.
-Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings onto our clients.
+Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings on to our clients.

 THE L-1 FOR MANAGERS, EXECUTIVES, AND EMPLOYEES WITH “SPECIALIZED KNOWLEDGE”

-The L-1 Visa is a flexible nonimmigrant visa that allows multinational companies and those with both U.S. and foreign offices, to send qualified employees from foreign offices, to the United States to live and work in the United States.
-The employees must be sent to work either at the U.S. branch of the foreign company, or the U.S. based parent or subsidiary of the foreign company.
-Additionally, the employee must have been employed abroad for the related entity, for one continuous year of the last three years, and the employee must meet one of the following definitions for both the time they worked abroad, and for their future position in the United States:
+The L-1 Visa is a flexible nonimmigrant visa that allows multinational companies and those with both U.S. and foreign offices, to send qualified employees from foreign offices to the United States to live and work in the United States.
+The employees must be sent to work either at the U.S. branch of the foreign company, or the U.S.-based parent or subsidiary of the foreign company.
+Additionally, the employee must have been employed abroad for the related entity, for one continuous year of the last three years, and the employee must meet one of the following definitions for both the time they worked abroad and for their future position in the United States:

 • L-1A Executives and Managers.
 The conditions necessary to meet the USCIS definition of “manager” and/or “executive,” are quite stringent.
 To meet the “executive” definition, the employee must have had the ability to make decisions of wide latitude without much oversight.
-To meet the definition of “manager,” the employee should have supervised and controlled the work of other professional employees and managed the organization, or a department, subdivision, function, or component of the organization.
+To meet the definition of “manager,” the employee should have supervised and controlled the work of other professional employees and managed the organization or a department, subdivision, function, or component of the organization.
 This definition may also be satisfied if the employee managed an essential function of the organization at a high level, without direct supervision from others.

 • L-1B Employees with Specialized Knowledge.
 To meet the definition of an employee with “specialized knowledge,” generally the employee must have attained valuable knowledge of the company’s “…product, service, research, equipment, techniques, management or other interests and its application in international markets, or an advanced level of knowledge or expertise…” of the processes and procedures of the company.